 Mathematician might be the first job that comes to mind when considering what to do with a math degree.
 But math is used in many jobs, from computer scientist to physicist to engineer.
 Although careers in most math-heavy fields require applicants to hold at least a bachelor’s degree, a student with only an associate degree in math still has options.
 Oftentimes, positions for those who hold associate degrees in math work as stepping-stones to higher-paying careers.

-The Associate of Science (A.S.) degree in Mathematics at Motlow State Community College prepares you for transfer to a university and is a Tennessee Transfer Pathway (TTP).
+The Associate of Science (A.S.) degree Motlow State Community College prepares you for transfer to a university and is a Tennessee Transfer Pathway (TTP).
 TTPs enable you to complete your degree at Motlow and then transfer to any Tennessee public university, and several Tennessee private universities, as a junior to complete your bachelor’s degree.